Tweaking your FeedBurner / FeedSmith plugin to support Wordpress 2.5+ tag feeds (easy!)

 Creative Commons License photo credit: magbag

-Sorry for the uber tech in this post, but I thought this was a simple fix that anyone running a Wordpress 2.5+ blog could do if they wanted to enable ‘Tag Feeds’.
+Sorry for the über tech in this post, but I thought this was a simple fix that anyone running a WordPress 2.5+ blog could do if they wanted to enable ‘Tag Feeds’.

 Before I get into the how, let’s explore the why briefly.